 Later, when I was writing, I would play my classical music on my computer, break dance whilst I made a snack in the kitchen and lie down on my couch as I ate my snack, all the while being serenaded by Vivaldi, Bach, Haydn and Corelli.

-The music just has this powerful effect – It is no wonder that Researchers at Southern Methodist University found out that classical music can make people more emotionally available.
+The music just has this powerful effect—It is no wonder that Researchers at Southern Methodist University found that classical music can make people more emotionally available.

 The beauty of using classical music is that a lot of it has no vocals, no words.
 You are not distracted by that catchy chorus, phrase or sentence.
 This is especially distracting if you are trying to create words of your own, or when you are reading a passage.
 Ever tried writing something whilst you had a catchy phrase stuck in your head?
 Chances are, at least once, words from this catchy phrase unintentionally landed on your draft.

 With classical music, you get a beautiful neutralizer, which at times can be stimulating for your writing.
-I find it to be especially effective when I am writing the first draft.
+I find it especially effective when writing the first draft.
 It seems to keep me awake and energised.
-Sometimes working in total silence feels isolating and deficient.
+Sometimes, working in total silence feels isolating and deficient.
 My classical music fills this void.

 Still haven’t convinced you?
 Here are some other reasons to love classical music:

-- It never gets old – I’m the kind of person who quickly gets bored of things, including music.
+- It never gets old—I’m the kind of person who quickly gets bored of things, including music.
 But my classical music never gets old or boring.
 My original favourite compositions remain my favourite.
-If anything, the tracks I initially side-lined grew on me after I had given myself time to listen to them.
+If anything, the tracks I initially side-lined grew on me after I had taken time to listen to them.